simeononsecurity/simeononsecurity.ch/content/articles/getting-started-in-IT-and-cybersecurity/index.md

 ## Focusing on Cybersecurity

-If you're set on pursuing a career in cybersecurity, you should look at getting either the pentest+ or CEH (preferred) certification.
-The CEH certification will give you a solid foundation in ethical hacking and penetration testing, and the OSCP certification is the next step for those who want to take their skills to the next level.
+If you're set on pursuing a career in cybersecurity, you should look at getting either the pentest+ or CEH (preferred) certification. **The CEH certification will give you a solid foundation in ethical hacking and penetration testing, and the OSCP certification is the next step for those who want to take their skills to the next level.**

 ## Learning Scripting

 Learning scripting is an important skill for anyone in the IT and cybersecurity field.
 However, it's probably not something you should start right away, especially if you're not sure if this is the field you want to be in.
 Once you have a solid foundation in IT and cybersecurity, you can start learning scripting to take your skills to the next level.

+## Additional Resources

+There are many resources available to help beginners get started in IT and cybersecurity. [**Online courses, tutorials, and even free resources**](https://simeononsecurity.ch/recommendations/learning_resources/) can help you gain knowledge and skills.
+Also, networking is key in the IT and cybersecurity fields, so joining industry groups, attending conferences, and connecting with other professionals can help you learn about new technologies and trends in the field.

+______

 ## Conclusion